Customize Consent Preferences

 The accreditation scheme is the brainchild of a partnership involving the ICB, community inclusion charity Grapevine and local GPs Dr Maisun Elftise and Dr Ayesha Mahmud.

-Elftise explains that the badge “not only recognises the work of GPs but also works as a checklist of how a good-quality learning disability care should be”.
+Elftise explains that the badge “not only recognises the work of GPs but also works as a checklist of how good-quality learning disability care should be”.

 Mahmud, whose involvement is partly influenced by her role as the parent of a young person with a learning disability, adds: “Our aim is to drive a cultural change in how people with learning disabilities are perceived and treated in healthcare.